postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 1. Under **Response Matching**, select the matching options you want to use:

     * **Request body** - The mock server will match the request's body to the body of the saved examples.
     * **Headers** - The mock server will match the request's headers to the headers of the saved examples.
-In the box, add the header keys that you want to match, using commas to separate the keys.
+In the box, add the header keys that you want the mock server to match, using commas to separate the keys.
 Header matching isn't case-sensitive.

 1. Select **Update Mock Server**.